martinbudden/SelfBalancingRobot/lib/PIDF/README.md

     `output = kp*error + Ki*errorIntegral + kd*_errorDerivative + kf*setpoint`<br>
     Setting `kf` to zero gives a traditional PID controller.
 2. Calculation of derivative on measurement, avoiding "derivative kick" when the setpoint changes.
+3. Optional `measurementDelta` input to the `update` function.
+Using this parameter allows filtering of the measurement delta before the PID calculation.
+(It is also possible to use `-inputDelta` rather than `measurementDelta` to calculate derivative on input rather than derivative on measurement.)
-3. _delta-t_ input parameter to PID `update` function.
+4. _delta-t_ input parameter to PID `update` function.
 This allows for jitter in the timing of the call to the `update` function.
-4. A choice of two methods of controlling integral windup.
+5. A choice of two methods of controlling integral windup.
 Either the integral term can be limited to a maximum value, or it can be set to zero when the output saturates.
 Both methods can be used together, if desired.
-5. Functions to return the current error terms.
+6. Functions to return the current error terms.
 These can be used for PID tuning, telemetry, and test code.

 The PID controller deliberately does not implement these features: